 Dr. Chun was a recipient of a 2019 Innovative Project Award from American Heart Association, 2019 Independent Research Award from The Children’s Heart Foundation, UCLA’s 2010 Chancellor’s Award for Postdoctoral Research, ASME best paper award, and SPIE Smart Materials best paper/presentation award.
 Dr. Chun is a member of the American Heart Association, Society for Biomaterials, Biomedical Engineering Society, ASME, SPIE, IIE, and KSEA.

 Currently, Dr. Chun’s research interests include designing/manufacturing the metallic medical devices, investigating biocompatibility, analyzing the mechanical and physical behaviors, and testing biomedical devices.
 In current research, Dr. Chun combines the comprehensive knowledge from diverse fields such as material processing, MEMS/Nano fabrication, biomedical science, and surface engineering that is crucially important to successfully fulfill the goal of interdisciplinary projects of metallic biomaterial-based medical devices for vascular repair.
-Dr. Chun has developed various metallic biomaterial-based endovascular devices for treating brain/aortic aneurysms, cardiovascular disease, peripheral arterial disease, vascular injuries, and trauma.
-Dr. Chun is also interested in bio-hybrid composites, diagnostic vascular implants, and micro-bio-systems, as well as fundamental device-associated biocompatibility and development of experimental methods.
+Dr. Chun has developed various biomaterial-based endovascular devices for treating brain/aortic aneurysms, cardiovascular disease, peripheral arterial disease, vascular injuries, and trauma.
+Dr. Chun is also interested in bio-hybrid composites, diagnostic vascular implants, and micro-bio-implantable systems, as well as fundamental device-associated biocompatibility and development of experimental methods.

 View a partial list of Dr. Chun’s publications here.